Nuisance call bosses face crackdown

 At the moment, only the companies themselves are liable for fines of up to £500,000 if they break the law.

-But since 2010 the data protection watchdog has struggled to recover fines because some firms have gone into liquidation to avoid paying.
+Since 2010, the data protection watchdog has struggled to recover fines because some firms have gone into liquidation to avoid paying.

 The Information Commissioner's Office (ICO) said it had collected just 54% of the £17.8m in fines issued over the past eight years because some directors "try to escape paying penalties by declaring bankruptcy - only to open up again under a different name".

-Now, in a consultation document, the Department for Digital, Culture, Media and Sport (DCMS) says it wants to give the ICO the "powers it needs to hold company directors directly responsible".
+In a consultation document, the Department for Digital, Culture, Media and Sport (DCMS) says it wants to give the ICO the "powers it needs to hold company directors directly responsible".

 Margot James, minister for Digital and the Creative Industries, said: "Nuisance calls are a blight on society and we are determined to stamp them out.